SymbioticLove/Mother/README.md

             cd /d [PATH TO FOLDER]
             python mother.py
             pause
+<h2>A note on sizing for smaller screens!</h2>
+If you are on a screen that is smaller than 1080px in either direction, the current size will be entirely too large.
+If you open the mother.py file in any text editor and go to lines #7 and #8, you'll see "height" and "width".
+Change these both to 624.
+The text and images on the screen will not appear properly in this sizing yet, but the game will be functional and will not be larger than your screen.
+Technically, you can change these numbers to whatever you want.
+Not responsible for odd results.

 This game is posted here as a free test version.
 It is copyrighted, and may not be re-distributed or used in any capacity other than for testing and critique.
 <h2>Developer Console Commands</h2>
 If you need others, they can be added!
 All developer commands are case-sensitive and must be typed in ALL CAPS.